-- Some American options can be exercised only at discrete time points instead of continuously. - They are called Bermudan options. - Their pricing algorithm is identical to that for American options. - The only exception is early exercise is considered for only those nodes when early exercise is permitted.
+- Some American options can be exercised only at discrete time points instead of continuously. - They are called Bermudan options. - Their pricing algorithm is identical to that for American options. - But early exercise is considered for only those nodes when early exercise is permitted.